By Joseph Wu, CFA

 For equity markets, we believe earnings delivery will be crucial.
 In an environment of slower but still positive economic growth, we think earnings could remain resilient over the next 12 months and help provide fundamental support for share prices.
 In a recessionary environment, however, profits are likely to decline meaningfully.
 As we laid out in the August Global Insight, the previous 11 U.S. recessions since the 1950s saw S&P 500 earnings fall by an average of 23.6 percent.

-Relative value has moved in favor of fixed income
+Relative value has moved in favour of fixed income

 Column chart showing the current forward earnings yield for the MSCI All-Country World Index and the S&P 500 Index, and the yield to worst for the Bloomberg U.S. Corporate Index and the Bloomberg U.S. Corporate High Yield Index, compared to a year ago and the average since 2002.
 On a relative basis, the yield advantage that equities commanded over corporate bonds has sharply diminished over the past year.